pranjalchakraborty/Silkroad_S1API/README.md

 ### Future Concepts & Possibilities (Optional/Ideas)

 * **New NPC Archetypes:**
-    * Special NPCs like "Bicky Robby."
+    * NPCs like "Bicky Robby." - JSON field Support
-    * Cartel-affiliated NPCs with unique questlines or mechanics (e.g., forced quests).
+    * Cartel-affiliated NPCs with unique questlines or mechanics (e.g., forced quests, debt payoff).
     * A static "Blackmarket Buyer" NPC who buys any products the player has discovered.
 * **Quest Generation Enhancements:**
-    * Variable quest generation frequency (e.g., not always one per NPC, but a maximum of one per product).
+    * Variable quest generation frequency (e.g., not always one per NPC, but a maximum of one per product type).
     * Free daily quest refreshes.
     * Variable cooldowns or "days of order" for quest regeneration.
-    * NPCs ordering from a list of "Product Manager Discovered Products" or "Favorited Products."
+    * NPCs ordering from a list of "Product Manager Discovered Products" or "Favorited Products." - Json support
+	* Scale refresh cost with unlocked NPCs
 * **Deeper NPC Immersion:**
     * Unlock criteria based on player rank, wealth, or total deals completed.
     * Custom NPC avatars and appearances.